 This simple model works for sequences with and without movement.
-Once the line is established, and subject position within frame has been created, the rule makes it easier to identify where you can safely place the camera when getting coverage of your scene.
+Once the line is established, and the subject is positioned within frame, the rule makes it easier to identify where you can safely place the camera when getting coverage of your scene.

-Finding it again can be as simple as quickly diagraming out your location as an overhead.
+Finding it again can be as simple as quickly diagraming out your location as an overhead image.
 Use your crew to explore where you went wrong, as well as referring back to previous shots.

 The more subjects you have, the more complicated it can be.
-The final scene from the Quentin Tarantino film Reservoir Dogs includes five actors in one space all-speaking to each other.
-The coverage is impeccably done and the line is never crossed, as an audience member there is never a question of where a character is in the scene at a given time.
-It is great example of a piece that utilizes a “Reverse Cut” the moment after a major turning point in the scene, creating a successful transition in the disturbed world.
+The final scene from the Quentin Tarantino film Reservoir Dogs includes five actors in one space all speaking to each other.
+The coverage is impeccably done and the line is never crossed, as an audience member, there is never a question of where a character is in the scene at a given time.
+It is a great example of a piece that utilizes a “Reverse Cut” the moment after a major turning point in the scene, creating a successful transition in the disturbing world.

 Breaking the Rule

 Breaking “the line” causes the audiences to believe that a character has magically flipped around from their original position, when in reality they haven’t moved at all.
 This is called a Reverse Cut.
 These kinds of cuts disorient the viewer by presenting an opposing viewpoint of the action in the scene and consequently altering the perspective of the action and the spatial orientation in the original shot.

 There are times when breaking the line is OK, and those are up to you as the artist.
 Maybe you want to create confusion for your audience, or show a huge change in mood in the story.
 Breaking the line can be a fun way to create a jarring affect.